4d/docs/docs/Concepts/dt_blob.md

 |Duplicated when passed to custom methods*|Yes|No|
 Performance when accessing bytes|+|-|

 *Unlike certain built-in 4D commands designed to take a blob as a parameter, the methods you create duplicate scalar blobs passed as parameters.
-In that case, using blob objects (4D.Blob) is more efficient since they are automatically passed by reference.
+In that case, using a `4D.Blob` is more efficient.

 ## Assignment operator